 Of particular concern with exploration drilling in the marine environment is the potential for accidental spills.
 This includes both low-probability, large-scale events (e.g. blowouts, either surface, sub-sea or underground) and relatively smaller-volume spills that may occur more frequently.
-These incidents may affect the health and survival of plankton, fish eggs and larvae, juvenile and adult fish, marine mammals, marine birds, marine turtles, and marine invertebrates in the affected area, which may include special areas and areas of high ecological significance.
+These incidents may affect, among other things, the health and survival of plankton, fish eggs and larvae, juvenile and adult fish, marine mammals, marine birds, marine turtles, and marine invertebrates in the affected area, which may include special areas and areas of high ecological significance.
 Fishing activity, including fishing by Indigenous peoples, and the commercial marketability of seafood products harvested in the Newfoundland and Labrador offshore may also be adversely affected by a spill or blowout.
 The effects of accidental spills and blowouts will therefore require assessment in the EIS, including fate and behaviour modelling, and hydrologic trajectory modelling for worst-case large-scale spill scenarios that may occur, including any assumptions, limitations, and formulated hypotheses, accompanied by supporting documentation of methodologies and the cumulative results of the modelling.
-Pre-SCAT (Shoreline Clean-up Assessment Technique) surveys and mapping for shorelines likely to be affected by a worst-case scenario spill or blowout shall also be provided in the EIS.
 Results should be reported in a manner that illustrates the effects of varying weather and oceanographic conditions that may occur throughout the year, and should include a projection for spills originating at the site and followed until the slick volume is reduced to a negligible amount or until a shoreline is reached.
 Spill scenarios should also consider potential worst-cases, including when species at risk and high concentrations of marine birds or fish are present or for areas important for reproduction.
 A discussion on water depth and its effect on blow-out rate and spill trajectory modelling assumptions must be provided.
 Where well locations have not yet been identified, points of origin selected for spill trajectory models should be conservative (e.g. selecting a potential location within the proposed drilling area that is closest to a sensitive feature or that could result in greatest effects).

-Based on the results of the spill modelling and analysis in the EIS, an emergency response plan (including e.g. oil spill contingency plan) for spills (small and large) and blowouts will be required.
+Based on the results of the spill modelling and analysis in the EIS, an emergency response plan (e.g. oil spill contingency plan) for spills (small and large) and blowouts will be required.
 At a minimum, an outline of the emergency response plan along with key commitments is required in the EIS.
 Depending on the outcomes of the effects analysis, specific detail on key components of the plan will be required in the EIS.
 The proponent should commit to finalizing the plan in consultation with regulators prior to the application of permits.
 The EIS shall include a discussion on the use, availability (including nearest location), timing (testing and mobilizing) and feasibility of a capping stack to stop a blowout and resultant spills.
 If dispersants are to be used, the proponent shall consider associated environmental effects in the EIS (e.g. effects on marine life) and provide a plan for their use.
 The environmental effects of other measures outlined in the emergency response plan should also be considered (e.g. effects from burns).
-A pre-incident Net Environmental Benefit Analysis (NEBA) shall be undertaken to help guide the development of the response methods and plans.
 The EIS shall include the means by which design and/or operational procedures, including follow-up measures, will be implemented to mitigate significant adverse effects from malfunctions and/or accidental events.